gaaramk/zoza/README.md

 ## 🧾 About

-**Wasfa** is a recipe web application that allows users to discover, search, and view delicious meals from around the world.
+**ZOZA** is a recipe web application that allows users to discover, search, and view delicious meals from around the world.
 Whether you're craving Egyptian food or looking for a specific dish by name, Wasfa makes it easy to explore.

 Built using the latest frontend technologies and styled with a clean, modern UI, the app provides a smooth user experience with real-time searching and beautiful layouts.